 What is the Emergency Notification System (ENS)?

-- If the phone number displayed in the pop-up window is incorrect or if you do not not currently have a cell phone number on file with the University, you will be prompted to update you Banner and/or UCPath account.
-Instructions on how to update your contact information in these systems can be found in the UCR ITS Knowledgebase (see Banner instructions; see UCPath instructions).
+If the phone number displayed in the pop-up window is incorrect or if you do not currently have a cell phone number on file with the university, you will be prompted to update your Banner and/or UCPath account.
+Instructions on how to update your contact information in these systems can be found in the UCR Information Technology Solutions Knowledgebase (Banner instructions; UCPath instructions).

 What if I don’t have the time or ability to verify my number when prompted?

-- If for any reason you are unable to complete the verification process when initially prompted on December 9, you will have the option to postpone the verification process for 30 days by selecting the “Skip confirmation for 30 days” option.
+If for any reason you are unable to complete the verification process when initially prompted, you will have the option to postpone the verification process for 30 days by selecting the “Skip confirmation for 30 days” option.
 At the end of 30 days, you will receive another ENS cell phone verification prompt.

 Can I opt out of the ENS?

-- You can opt out of the ENS during the verification process but UCR strongly discourages opting out, as this system is critical to the safety and wellbeing of each member of our Highlander community.
+You can opt out of the ENS during the verification process but it is strongly discouraged as this system is critical to the safety and well-being of each member of our campus community.

-- If you decide to opt out of the ENS by selecting "Opt out of ENS," you must confirm that you understand you will not receive text/SMS notifications in the event of an emergency situation on campus or in the surrounding neighborhood.
+If you decide to opt out of the ENS by selecting "Opt out of ENS," you must confirm that you understand you will not receive text/SMS notifications in the event of an emergency situation on or near campus.

 What can be done now to prepare for the update?

-- Proactively updating your cell phone information will allow you to quickly and easily confirm your mobile phone number when all of campus is prompted to do so on December 9, 2019.
-All faculty, staff, and students are encouraged to review and update their personal contact information on file with UCR as soon as possible.
+Proactively updating your cellphone information will allow you to quickly and easily confirm your cell phone number when all of campus is prompted to do so on Sept.
+15. All students, faculty, and staff members are encouraged to review and update their personal contact information on file with UCR as soon as possible.

 - Students: Update your personal contact information in Banner | Instructions